As an Amazon Associate I earn from qualifying purchases.

-I get asked a lot about the equipment I use for all this.
+I get asked a lot about the deer processing equipment I use for all this.
 Well, here’s what I’ve learned over the years.
 Keep in mind that this is what works for me.
 I’d love to hear what other stuff you love to use, as I know there are some other great home (and professional) butchers out there.

 (Keep in mind this post is for big game.
 I have instructions on How to Break Down a Game Bird here.)

 I’m not going to go into guns and ammo here, but for the record I shoot a Sako bolt action in .270 and run Nosler trophy grade copper ammo through it… OK, so you have a deer or pig or whatever on the ground: Now what tools will you need?